cloudquery/policies/transformations/azure/compliance-free/README.md

 ## Overview

-Welcome to Azure Compliance Package (Free), a compliance solution that works on top of the CloudQuery framework.
-This package offers automated checks across various Azure services, following benchmarks such as CIS and HIPPA.
+Welcome to our free edition of the [Azure Compliance Package](https://hub.cloudquery.io/addons/transformation/cloudquery/azure-compliance-premium/latest/docs), a compliance solution that works on top of the CloudQuery framework.
+This package offers automated checks across various Azure services, following benchmarks such as CIS and HIPAA.
-Using this solution you can get instant insights about your security posture and make sure you are following the recommended security guidelines defined by CIS and HIPPA.
+Using this solution you can get instant insights about your security posture and make sure you are following the recommended security guidelines defined by CIS and HIPAA.

 This package is a free version of the more comprehensive [Azure Compliance Package](https://hub.cloudquery.io/addons/transformation/cloudquery/azure-compliance-premium/latest/docs)